shuvadipghosh/weatherforcastapp/README.md

 # weatherforcastapp

-Sample weather Forecast app created by Shuvadip ghosh and Shuvam Ghosh for mar group activity using open weather api and android studio
+Sample weather Forecast app created by Shuvadip ghosh  for mar group activity using open weather api and android studio